AI-SysBio/REGIR/README.md

 ## References

 [1] Pélissier, A, Phan, M, et al. Practical and scalable simulations of non-Markovian stochastic processes.
 Proceedings of the National Academy of Sciences (2022)

+[2] Masuda, Naoki, and Luis EC Rocha.
+"A Gillespie algorithm for non-Markovian stochastic processes."
+Siam Review 60.1 (2018): 95-115.